-V. Closing the Deal
+IV.
+Closing the Deal

-- A. Provide alternatives rather than making a single final offer, provide two or three alternative packages for the other party that are roughly equal in value. - B. Assume the close having a general discussion about the needs and positions of the buyer, then act as if the decision to purchase something has already been made. - C. Split the difference the most popular tactic used; used when an agreement is close, suggesting that the parties split the difference. - D. Exploding offers An offer that contains an extremely tight deadline in order to pressure the other party to agree quickly. - 1.
+A. Provide alternatives - rather than making a single final offer, provide two or three alternative packages for the other party that are roughly equal in value.

+- B. Assume the close having a general discussion about the needs and positions of the buyer, then act as if the decision to purchase something has already been made. - C. Split the difference the most popular tactic used; used when an agreement is close, suggesting that the parties split the difference. - D. Exploding offers An offer that contains an extremely tight deadline in order to pressure the other party to agree quickly. - 1.
 The purpose of an exploding offer is to convince the other party to accept the settlement and to stop considering outcomes. - E. Sweeteners negotiators need to include the sweetener in their negotiation plans or they may concede too much during the close.

-VI.
-Hardball Tactics
+V. Hardball Tactics

 - A. Dealing with typical hardball tactics there are several choices about how to respond.

-- 1. Ignore them
+- 1. Discuss them.

-- 2. Discuss them
+- 2. Ignore them.

-- 3. Respond in kind
+- 3. Respond in kind.

-- 4. Co-opt the other party
+- 4. Co-opt the other party.

-- B. Typical hardball tactics
+- B. Typical hardball tactics.

-- 1. Good cop/bad cop
+- 1. Good cop/bad cop.

-- a.
-Weaknesses:
+- a) Weaknesses:

-- (1) Relatively transparent
+- (1) Relatively transparent;

-- (2) Difficult to enact requires a lot of energy toward making the tactic work
+- (2) Difficult to enact requires a lot of energy toward making the tactic work.

-- 2. Lowball/highball
+- 2. Lowball/highball.

-- a.
-Risk in using this tactic:
+- a) Risk in using this tactic:

 - (1) The other party will think it is a waste of time to negotiate and stop the process.

-- b.
-Strategies for using this tactic:
+- b) Strategies for using this tactic:

-- (1) Insisting that the other party start with a reasonable opening offer and refusing to negotiate further until he or she does
+- (1) Insisting that the other party start with a reasonable opening offer and refusing to negotiate further until he or she does;

-- (2) Stating your understanding of the general market value of the item being discussed, supporting it with facts and figures, thus showing the other party that you won't be tricked
+- (2) Stating your understanding of the general market value of the item being discussed, supporting it with facts and figures, thus showing the other party that you won't be tricked;

-- (3) Threatening to leave the negotiation, showing dissatisfaction in the other party in using this tactic - (4) Responding with an extreme counter offer a.
-Negotiators use this tactic to pretend that an issue is of little or no importance to them, when it actually is quite important.
+- (3) Threatening to leave the negotiation, showing dissatisfaction in the other party in using this tactic; - (4) Responding with an extreme counter offer.

-3. Bogey
+3. Bogey.